justunsix/garden/src/content/docs/notes/005-Computer-Snippets-Nushell.md

 # See processes with table pager explore
 ## Explore use Vim key bindings
 ps | explore
+# See first 10 processes
+ps | first 10
 # Find a process that contains a name "gnome" and sort by cpu
 ps | where name =~ 'gnome' | sort-by cpu
 # Kill a process